Frances Clarke Trustee/Director and Chair

 In 2014/15 she was an inaugural “Canny Creative” advising the British Council on arts programme development and UK connections in Turkey, Kazakhstan and Uzbekistan.
 Alongside regular consultancy on Festivals and events she passes on her knowledge by mentoring young professionals across the UK.

-Stella is Vice Chair Wildworks Theatre, Cornwall, ISIS Arts, Newcastle and Artsadmin, London.
+Stella is a Director of D6:Culture in Transition, Newcastle and Artsadmin, London.
 She is a Council Member of Queen Mary University, London.

 Simon Hill Trustee/Director